srikanthmekala500/DSA-in-JavaScript/theory/react.md

 //expression placeholders
 const name = "Alice";
 return <h1>Hello, {name}!</h1>

+const element = React.createElement(
+  'h1',
+  { className: 'greeting' },
+  'Hello, World!'
+);

+// Create a new <div> element
+const div = document.createElement('div');

+// Add some content inside the div div.textContent = "Hello, World!";

+// Append the div to the body of the document document.body.appendChild(div);

  ```
 }
 ## What is the difference between Element and Component?